upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 You are highly motivated [marsupials](https://en.wikipedia.org/wiki/Marsupial), scrabbling around for food on an ever-shifting rubbish heap, fighting for survival and supremacy.
 Everything you carry in your pouch leaches into you, changing your capabilities.
 Pick wisely. _(ok, so, marsupials don't usually carry food in their pouches, but, artistic license, dammit!)_

+### The winner will be...

-The first marsupial with a pouch full of 5 different foods, standing on the highest possible spot on the heap (i.e. the King), wins.
+... the first marsupial with a pouch full of 5 different foods, standing on the highest visible spot on the heap, wins.

 ## You will need